trimstray/test-your-sysadmin-skills/README.md

 The most popular DevOps tools are mentioned below:

 - Developers develop the code and this source code is managed by Version Control System tools like Git etc.
-- Developers send this code to the Git repository and any changes made in the code is committed to this Repository.
+- Developers send this code to the Git repository and any changes made in the code is committed to this Repository
-- Jenkins pulls this code from the repository using the Git plugin and build it using tools like Ant or Maven.
+- Jenkins pulls this code from the repository using the Git plugin and build it using tools like Ant or Maven
-- Configuration management tools like puppet deploys & provisions testing environment and then Jenkins releases this code on the test environment on which testing is done using tools like selenium.
+- Configuration management tools like puppet deploys & provisions testing environment and then Jenkins releases this code on the test environment on which testing is done using tools like selenium
-- Once the code is tested, Jenkins send it for deployment on the production server (even production server is provisioned & maintained by tools like puppet).
+- Once the code is tested, Jenkins send it for deployment on the production server (even production server is provisioned & maintained by tools like puppet)
-- After deployment It is continuously monitored by tools like Nagios.
+- After deployment It is continuously monitored by tools like Nagios
-- Docker containers provides testing environment to test the build features.
+- Docker containers provides testing environment to test the build features

 </details>